eno-orogun/MSc-Cybersecurity-Final-Project/Implementation Guide.md

     -   If found, returns the corresponding user_id.

-    -   If not found, inserts the new username into the users table and
-        > returns the newly generated user_id.
+    -   If not found, inserts the new username into the users table and returns the newly generated user_id.

 4. Start_avd_session(user_id): Session Tracking (Start)

--   Purpose: Records the beginning of a user\'s Android Virtual
-    > Device (AVD) session, which serves as a container for subsequent
-    > user actions and analysis logs.
+-   Purpose: Records the beginning of a user's Android Virtual Device (AVD) session, which serves as a container for subsequent user actions and analysis logs.

--   **Process:**
+-   Process:

     -   Inserts a new record into the avd_sessions table.